profileShravan/SudokuGame/README.md

 # SudokuGame
-This is the first commit of a Sudoku puzzle game created in NetBeans with Java Swing's JFrame.
+This is the first version release of a Sudoku puzzle game created in NetBeans with Java Swing's JFrame.
 Players can solve Sudoku puzzles on their PCs as part of the game's interactive Sudoku experience.

 # Features
 1. Sudoku Puzzle Generation: The game creates Sudoku puzzles at random, with varied degrees of difficulty.